effml-postech/blog-post/content/docs/spring24/19_/_index.md

 However, too larger value can lead to inferior performance (see the result when {{< katex >}} K =122{{< /katex >}} ).

-## Conclusion
-This paper propose Layerwise Importance Sampled AdamW (LISA), an optimization algorithm that randomly freezes layers of LLM based on a given probability.
-Inspired from observations of LoRA’s skewed weight norm distribution, a simple and memory-efficient freezing paradigm is introduced for LLM training, which achieves significant performance improvements over LoRA on downstream fine-tuning tasks with various models, including LLaMA-2-70B.
-Further experiments on domain-specific training also demonstrate its effectiveness, showing LISA’s huge potential as a promising alternative to LoRA for LLM training.

-[comment]: <> (## Discussion and future work)
+## Discussion and future work

-[comment]: <> (Pros)
-[comment]: <> (* Overall, LISA exhibits remarkable performance with reduced memory cost despite its simplicity. )
+Overall, LISA propose a simple idea of selectively updating only the important layers, which presents remarkable performance with reduced memory cost.
-[comment]: <> (* )

-[comment]: <> (Cons )
-[comment]: <> (* The paper compares the method to only one PEFT method, LoRA.
-It would be nice to compare the method to other PEFT methods including prompt tuning and prefix tuning.)

-[comment]: <> (Future work)
+However, the comparison with other PEFT method is only limited to LoRA, making it hard to identfy how it performs against alternative strategies such as prompt tuning and prefix tuning.

+Nonetheless, we believe this paper can have some promising extentions.
+Especially, the concept of layer-wise importance might be extended to determining the rank of LoRA in a layer-wise manner to conserve richer repensatiation for important layers and save computation for less important ones for either performance improvements or improved efficiency.
-[comment]: <> (* Recently, fine-tuning languages models based on zeroth-order optimization [MeZO]https://arxiv.org/abs/2305.17333 have shown comparable performance to backpropgation-based methods with significantly reduced memory cost.
-It would be interesting to see if LISA can be integrated with zeroth-order methods to further reduce the memory cost without much performance degradation.)
+Also recently, fine-tuning languages models based on zeroth-order optimization ([MeZO](https://arxiv.org/abs/2305.17333)) have shown comparable performance to backpropgation-based methods with significantly reduced memory cost.
+It would be interesting to see if LISA can be integrated with zeroth-order methods to further reduce the memory cost without much performance degradation.
-[comment]: <> (* )